Blive77/Cybersecurity/Gluster/2-Installation and configuration.md

 ## Replicated Volume with 3 Nodes (Each Node Contains a Full Replica):

 This configuration ensures that each node has a complete copy of the data for redundancy.
+And this is the one i used in the High availability cluster project.
 ```bash
 sudo gluster volume create vol_replica replica 3 transport tcp \
 server1.local:/data/replica \